-Healthy coral reefs absorb 97 perfect of a wave’s energy, which buffers shorelines from currents, waves, and storms, helping to prevent loss of life and property damage.
+Healthy coral reefs can absorb up to 97 percent of a wave’s energy, which buffers shorelines from currents, waves, and storms, helping to prevent loss of life and property damage.
 Coastlines protected by coral reefs are also more stable in terms of erosion than those without.4

-Under the Endangered Species Act, 22 coral species are listed as threatened, and three are listed as endangered.
+Under the Endangered Species Act, 22 coral species are listed as threatened, and two are listed as endangered.
 The primary threats to coral reefs are climate change, pollution, and impacts from unsustainable fishing.5

 Habitat for Millions

-Up to two million species—about 25 percent of all marine species—are found in, on, and around coral reefs, rivaling the biodiversity of tropical rainforests.
+About 25 percent of all marine species are found in, on, and around coral reefs, rivaling the biodiversity of tropical rainforests.6

 Mass Bleaching—A Coral Reef Crisis